 2 May 2025

-A Breakdown of OpenAI, Anthropic, Google, and Groq Models Thus Far Available in Power Flow
+A Breakdown of OpenAI, Anthropic, Google, Grok, Groq, AWS and Cerebras Models Thus Far Available in Power Flow

 The University of Nicosia is proud to offer faculty and staff access to some of the most powerful AI models available today through its advanced Powerflow tool.

-Below is a concise summary of the five strongest models across OpenAI, Anthropic, Google, Groq, Grok, and Amazon Bedrock, selected for their intelligence, performance, and versatility.
+Below is a concise summary of the five strongest models across OpenAI, Anthropic, Google, Groq, Grok, Amazon Bedrock and Cerebras selected for their intelligence, performance, and versatility.
 Task requirements should guide your choice: for complex reasoning and research workflows, opt for the most powerful models; for routine daily tasks—such as summarization or email drafting—a faster, more cost-efficient model is often preferable.

 Most Powerful